Mathématique: Chapter 36

 Crap.

-“God damn it,” he muttered, pressing both hands to his face before swiping them back through his hair, in a physical effort to forget or fix the memories of the previous day.
-It wasn’t working.
-He looked at the math on the wall, trying to decide whether it made him feel better or worse about Rush’s current state of mind.
-On the plus side, it looked pretty damn organized and like it very well could be some kind of progress on the road to cracking the tonal cypher.
-On the minus side, Rush hadn’t ever written on his wall before—the guy seemed with it enough to know that kind of thing was considered, well, a little off, at best.
+He studied the math on the wall, trying to decide whether it made him feel better or worse about Rush’s current state of mind.
+On the plus side, it looked pretty damn organized, maybe some real progress on the road to cracking the tonal cypher.
+On the minus side, Rush hadn’t written on his wall before—the man seemed with it enough to know that kind of thing was considered a little off, at best.

-On the back wall of the dining area, there was another, identical circle, also annotated.
+On the back wall of the dining area, there was another circle, also annotated.

 Great.

 Rush startled so violently that he lost his balance.
-He steadied himself against the counter, one hand pressed against his chest, his hair a disordered fringe that brushed the frames of his glasses.
+He steadied himself against the counter, one hand pressed to his chest.
+His hair, too long, fell into his eyes.

-Young hadn’t meant to fall asleep the previous night, hadn’t meant to let Rush practically talk him into it, but he had been exhausted, and, in the middle of the night, Rush had seemed curiously and transiently solid for a man so clearly and so completely at sea.
-But—whatever it was that had been looming over Rush for weeks had come to a head in O’Malley’s, at a shit piano, which Rush had stared down for a good hour before he’d played anything and when he had, when he had, it had been terrifying and bizarre combinations of notes that, even to Young’s untrained ear, sounded wrong together, though they had been played with the uncanny fluidity of unmistakable skill.
+Young hadn’t meant to fall asleep the previous night, hadn’t meant to let Rush practically talk him into it, but he’d been exhausted, and Rush had seemed curiously solid for a man so clearly and so completely at sea.
+Whatever had been looming over his neighbor for weeks had come to a head in O’Malley’s, at a shit piano, which Rush had stared down for a good hour before he’d musically attacked the thing with eerie key combinations that, even to Young’s untrained ear, sounded wrong together, though they’d been played with uncanny fluidity.

-“Yeah, okay,” Young said.
-“What I’m getting from that answer is that you don’t have a fucking clue what’s wrong with you, because something definitely is.
-Wrong with you.
-Trust me on that one.”
+“Yeah, okay,” Young said, “what I’m getting from that answer is you don’t have a damn clue what’s wrong with you.”

-Rush wasn’t looking at him.
-He was staring into space, like he was listening to someone else.
+Rush stared into space, like he was listening to someone else.

 “That piano did a number on you,” Young said.

-“Yup, okay,” Young replied.
-“Come on, hotshot.”
-He grabbed Rush’s elbow and pulled him out of the kitchen, directing him toward the table.
-He pulled out a chair, and, with minimal prompting, Rush dropped into it, his elbows braced on the table, his face in his hands.
+“C’mon, hotshot.”
+He took Rush’s elbow and guided the man out of the kitchen, directing him toward the table.
+He pulled a chair, and Rush dropped into it, his elbows braced on the table, his face in his hands.

 She answered on the first ring.
-“This is Carolyn Lam,” her voice was surprisingly on point and alert for six hundred hours.
+“This is Carolyn Lam.”
+She was surprisingly on point for 0600.

-“Hi,” Young said, eyeing Rush uneasily from across the bright space of the room.
-“This is Colonel Young.
-Sorry to call so early.
-I hope I didn’t catch you at a bad time.”
+“Hi.”
+Young eyed Rush uneasily from across the bright space of the room.
+“This is Everett Young.
+Sorry to call so early.”

 “Not at all,” Lam said.
 “How’s your neighbor?”

 “Not good,” Young replied, low and emphatic.
-“He definitely did not sleep last night, and he’s looking worse this morning.
-I’m not sure after hours today is going to work.
+“He didn’t sleep last night, and he’s looking worse this morning.
+I’m not sure after hours today is gonna work.
 I think he might need to be seen sooner.
-He looks—”
+He looks—” he trailed off.

 “How does he look?”
 Lam prompted.

-When he finished dressing he returned to the living room, to see Rush, seated at the table, the heel of one hand pressed against his eye, his expression pained.
+When he finished dressing, he returned to the living room to find Rush seated at the table, the heel of one hand pressed against his eye, his expression pained.
 “Come on,” Young said quietly.
+“Time to go.”

 Rush didn’t respond.

-Young put a hand on his shoulder bracing him against the inevitable startle response.
+Young put a hand on his shoulder, already bracing against the inevitable startle response.

 When they arrived in the infirmary, Lam was seated on the edge of a gurney, her white coat beside her, one sleeve unbuttoned and rolled up.
-A doubled line of of tubing snaked between her arm and a box-like machine next to her.
-At her side stood TJ, the fluorescent lights putting yellow glints into the elaborate twist of her hair.
+A doubled line of tubing snaked between her arm and a box-like machine next to her.
+At her side stood TJ.
+The fluorescent lights put yellow glints into the twist of her pale hair.

-Young and TJ locked eyes for a moment before TJ dropped her gaze down and away.
-Young tried not to wince, but he wasn’t sure he was successful.
+Young and TJ locked eyes for a moment, then the lieutenant dropped her gaze down and away.
+Young tried not to wince.

-Lam glanced back and forth a single time between Young and TJ before turning to Rush.
+Lam glanced back and forth between Young and TJ before turning to Rush.
 “Hi.
-You look terrible,” she said, raising an eyebrow.
+You look terrible.”

 “Yes yes,” Rush replied.
 “So I’ve been told.
 Your appearance isn’t exactly confidence inspiring.”